 A PG-rated motion picture should be investigated by parents before they let their younger children attend.
 The PG rating indicates, in the view of the Rating Board, that parents may consider some material unsuitable for their children, and parents should make that decision.
 The more mature themes in some PG-rated motion pictures may call for parental guidance.
 There may be some profanity and some depictions of violence or brief nudity.
 But these elements are not deemed so intense as to require that parents be strongly cautioned beyond the suggestion of parental guidance.
 There is no drug use content in a PG-rated motion picture.

 An R-rated motion picture, in the view of the Rating Board, contains some adult material.
-An R-rated motion picture may include adult themes, adult activity, hard language, intense or persistent violence, sexually-oriented nudity, drug abuse or other elements, so that parents are counseled to take this rating very seriously.
+An R-rated motion picture may include adult themes, adult activity, hard language, intense or persistent violence, sexually-oriented nudity, drug abuse, or other elements.
+Parents are counseled to take this rating very seriously.
 Children under 17 are not allowed to attend R-rated motion pictures unaccompanied by a parent or adult guardian.
 Parents are strongly urged to find out more about R-rated motion pictures in determining their suitability for their children.
 Generally, it is not appropriate for parents to bring their young children with them to R-rated motion pictures.